Grumman LLV: Next Generation Delivery Vehicle

 On January 20, 2015, the USPS released solicitation RFI-NGDV for the Next Generation Delivery Vehicle.
 Potential bidders had until March 5, 2015, to submit comments and pre-qualification responses.
 The USPS was to then select companies to receive the RFP for prototype development.
 On February 13, 2015, it was announced that General Motors was actively pursuing this new contract, which would have them provide the USPS with 180,000 new vehicles at a cost of at least $5 billion.
 On September 22, 2016, the United States Postal Service awarded the NGDV Prototype Contract to six selected suppliers: AM General, Karsan, Mahindra, Oshkosh, Utilimaster, and a joint-venture bid involving Workhorse and VT Hackney.
-Half of the prototypes will feature hybrid and new technologies, including alternative fuel capabilities.
-The prototypes will represent a variety of vehicle sizes and drive configurations, in addition to advanced power trains and a range of hybrid technologies.
+Half of the prototypes would feature hybrid and new technologies, including alternative fuel capabilities.
+The prototypes would represent a variety of vehicle sizes and drive configurations, in addition to advanced power trains and a range of hybrid technologies.

-On February 23, 2021, USPS announced that Oshkosh Defense was awarded the contract for design and manufacture of the Next Generation Delivery Vehicle (NGDV) to replace the LLV and FFV, delivering up to 165,000 vehicles over a 10-year period.
+On February 23, 2021, USPS announced that Oshkosh Defense was awarded the contract for design and manufacture of the Next Generation Delivery Vehicle (NGDV) to replace the LLV and FFV, delivering up to 165,000 vehicles over a ten-year period.